-The Renew Rensselaer team is comprised of alumni from all generations.
-Some have seen their careers come to a successful conclusion, others are in their early and middle stages; All are grateful to have the solid foundation of an RPI education, and share a deep concern about the Institute’s future.
+The Renew Rensselaer team is comprised of RPI alumni from all generations.
+Some have seen their careers come to a successful conclusion, others are in their early and middle stages; all are grateful to have the solid foundation of an RPI education, and share a deep concern about the Institute’s future.

 As individuals, we understand the difference between mediocrity and excellence.
 We see a great need for top-quality engineers, scientists, and leaders in other disciplines who challenge the status quo and invent new and more productive products and processes.
 Essentially, this is what we believe RPI is all about, why we care so much for it, and why it must be strengthened for the future.

 During the last seventeen years, we have heard and read about the changes taking place at RPI as embodied in The Rensselaer Plan.
 Some changes have been for the better, such as needed investment in basic facilities, but with this plan has come high levels of financial risk, a shift in emphasis toward research and doctoral programs at the expense of core undergraduate programs, as well as an altered campus environment for faculty, students and staff—one in which poor communications and high levels of dissatisfaction are increasingly evident.
 Over the last few years, many of us have become increasingly concerned about the future of the Institute.